DanielaEncarnacion97/C1-Jeopardy/README.md

 - Connect localStorage function I built to a favorite web page (disabled hyperlink, currently) to save your favorite clues to a list
 - Create a trivia game called BEAST MODE JEOPARDY to give you varying difficulty level cards to guess the answer before time runs out
-- Learn how to convert Flask app to VueJS for more functionality
+- Learn how to convert Flask app to VueJS for more functionality -Known bug: pagination not fully implemented (not a requirement as per project criteria)

 ## Conclusion:
 This experience has given me the confidence that I am capable of building a web application even I haven't been exposed to technologies that were required in order for this to be possible.
 I am so excited and proud of the work Capital One has pushed me to do because these are not the types of projects your are introduced to in universities.